CodePathBison/CodePathProject/README.md

 An app to allow Black parents to find Black babysitters in their area.

 ### App Evaluation
-[Evaluation of your app across the following attributes]
 - **Category:** Business
 - **Mobile:** Mobile first experience
 - **Story:** Allows users to search for Black babysitters or for babysitting gigs
 - **Market:** People with Black children
 - **Habit:** Not very habit forming.
 Users either look for new babysitters or search for gigs.
-Habits could possibly form while looking for multiple gigs but may subside after repeated bookings
+Habits could possibly form while looking for multiple gigs but may subside after repeated bookings.
 - **Scope:** The scope is very narrow, just booking/searching.

 ## Product Spec